dedan/pcourse/lectures/lec2.md

     w

 The square bracket notation can be used to access elements of a list.
 This is also what was done in the previous example when we checked each line of a text file whether it starts with the comment symbol.
 Especially note the last line of the ipython session.
 This shows that the notation can also be chained analogously to functions.
 The return value does not have to be stored in a variable.
-If the thing that we took from a list supports the bracket notation again (e.g. for a string) we can directly write the next brackets.
+If the thing that we took from a list supports the bracket notation again (e.g. a string) we can directly write the next brackets.

 The bracket notation cannot only be used to access elements of a list but also to change elements. !!! **this does not work with strings** !!! they are immutable.
 Note that in ipython print is not needed to see the content of a variable.